Golden Thread Productions: ReOrient Festival

-Golden Thread Productions' hallmark event is ReOrient, an annual festival of plays exploring the Middle East.
+Golden Thread Productions' hallmark event is ReOrient, an annual festival of plays exploring Middle Eastern culture.
 Debuted in 1999, more than thirty plays have been presented at the ReOrient Festival, the majority of them world and/or United States premieres.
-For four weeks, the festival provides a rare opportunity for artists and audiences alike to engage deeply and directly with the Middle East in a creative and supportive setting that displaces misinformation and encourages understanding.
-The ReOrient Festival has provided a home to some of the best known emerging Middle Eastern voices on American stage (and screen) today including: Betty Shamieh, Caveh Zahedi, as well as such established playwrights as Naomi Wallace, Eric Ehn, Israel Horovitz, and Motti Lerner.
+For four weeks, the festival provides an opportunity for artists and audiences alike to engage with the Middle East in a creative and supportive setting that displaces misinformation and encourages understanding.
+The ReOrient Festival has provided a home to some well-known emerging Middle Eastern voices on American stage (and screen) today including: Betty Shamieh, Caveh Zahedi, as well as such established playwrights as Naomi Wallace, Eric Ehn, Israel Horovitz, and Motti Lerner.

 The critical response to the ReOrient Festival has, over the years, been general acclaim: Robert Hurwitt with the San Francisco Chronicle calls it, “haunting and provocative…with reverberations far beyond its immediate cultural context,” and Robert Avila with the San Francisco Bay Guardian states, “Golden Thread triumphs with the ReOrient Festival.”